Weather in Kenya in August

 Held in northern Kenya, this festival brings together diverse ethnic communities to celebrate their cultural heritage.
 You can witness traditional dances, music performances, and colorful displays of traditional attire.

 Additionally, you have the chance to explore the stunning landscapes of Marsabit and Lake Turkana, adding a touch of adventure to the cultural experience.
-Given the remote location of the festival, booking accommodations and transport ahead of time is crucial.
+Given the remote location of the festival, reservation accommodations and transport ahead of time is crucial.

 Lewa Safari Marathon